tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 ### Valid Amount of Random

 Something to be careful of when dealing with randomness is that you could end up with invalid data.
-Our current factory doesn't do anything to protect against having multiple entries of the same topping.
-Below is an example of what this could look like.
+As shown below, our current factory doesn't do anything to protect against having multiple entries of the same topping.

 ```ruby
 3.times { puts FactoryBot.build(:pizza).inspect }